anto1282/G-WEB_Fraud_Detection/reports/README.md

 > *package to do ... and ... in our project*.
 >
 > Answer:
 --- question 3 fill here ---
+We chose to use the PyTorch-geometric framework to support the project.
+We use the framework to create the data set and to be able to sample batches of the graph.
+Furthermore we use the built-in Graph Attention Network to create neural networks based on graph structures.

 ## Coding environment